AdobeDocs/document-cloud-learn.en/help/acrobat/overview.md

 ---
 title: Adobe Acrobat Tutorials Overview
-description: A collection of tutorials, webinars, and use cases for Adobe Acrobat.
+description: A collection of tutorials, webinars, and use cases for Adobe Acrobat DC.
 ---

 # Adobe Acrobat Learning Hub